by John Ellis

 And that’s the rub.
 I don’t have to be a Filipino to know that what Tizon’s family did was wrong – morally wrong.
 They treated another human being who was created in the Image of God as something less than human.
 That’s never ok, no matter the cultural norms.

-Any anthropology that denies that humans are fundamentally connected/alike because we are all made in the Image of God is an anthropology that’s going to lead to the fracturing of society and the inability to communicate.
+Any anthropology that denies that humans are fundamentally connected because we are all made in the Image of God is an anthropology that’s going to lead to the fracturing of society and the inability to communicate.
 Which is what progressivism really wants, after all.
 Full rebellion against God requires rebellion against His created order, including the ability for humans to effectively communicate and have relationships across a variety of social constructs and cultures.

 The barriers between Image Bearers erected by identity politics ultimately lead to the denial of moral absolutes.
 One barrier is that one human has no right to tell another human that their social construct is wrong.
 Of course, to be fair, there is a hierarchy to identities.
 For all the talk of privilege, imagine if I, or another white American writer, wrote an article about my ancestors’ slaves that wasn’t wholly condemnatory.
-Now, imagine that after the initial uproar my imaginary article created (and rightfully so), the National Review published a conversation between three white writers complaining about how those who are judging my family don’t have a right to do so because they are from a different culture (identity set).
+Now, imagine that after the initial uproar my imaginary article would rightfully create the National Review published a conversation between three white writers complaining about how those who are judging my family don’t have a right to do so because they are from a different culture (identity set).

 Thankfully, God knew that His people would never be able to fully obey His law, so He sent His son, Jesus Christ, to live a life of perfect obedience that we can’t, die on the cross for the punishment of the sins of his people, and then be raised from the dead by the power of the Holy Spirit, vindicating his claim to be the son of God and conquering death and sin.
 Those who repent of their sins and place their faith in Jesus as their only hope in life and death are adopted into God’s family and will spend eternity enjoying God’s blessings.
 Those who continue to cling to the excuse of identity politics and social constructs will be rightfully judged by God as sinful and be justly sentenced to an eternity of punishment.

 Christians need to actively and vocally push back on the lie of the devil named identity politics.
 With it, people are being deceived about their sinfulness and their need to change their identity through the placing of their identity in Christ through faith.
 Our social constructs do not determine right or wrong.
 God does.
-The backlash to “My Family’s Slave” demonstrates the ongoing rebellion against God and His natural order, which includes the moral absolute that it’s wrong to enslave fellow humans no matter your cultural norms.
+The backlash to “My Family’s Slave” demonstrates the ongoing rebellion against God and His natural order, a natural order which includes the moral absolute that it’s wrong to enslave fellow humans no matter your cultural norms.

 Soli Deo Gloria